 Whatever apology is offered needs to be good enough.
 This is key!

 Please Help Me Partner B, do NOT let your “please help me” launch another issue.
 This must be an unloaded, politely stated, non-triggering “please help me.”
-If it does seem to be a headline for another "Love Seat" please write it down on your Issues list and don’t bring it up now.
+If it does seem to be a headline for another "Love Seat" please write it down on your request list and don’t bring it up now.

 Note: Some agreements are implied by the requests made, so long as there are no objections to the request.